Parliamentary Players Program

 Accessibility Information

-The Travelling Plays take visitors around the exterior of the Parliament Buildings, but are accessible to visitors in wheelchairs and scooters, those with limited mobility, and young children in strollers.
+The Travelling Plays take visitors around the exterior of the Parliament Buildings.
+The route is accessible to visitors in wheelchairs and scooters, those with limited mobility, and young children in strollers.

 If you have any questions about your mobility needs, please ask a Tour Guide for more information.